Legal Advice for Compensation Insurance Claims & TPD Payouts

 Find out if you can claim >

-Our expert lawyers can guide you through the legal process to a better tomorrow.
+Our expert compensation lawyers will guide you through the legal process to a better tomorrow.

 The QLD Workers’ Compensation and Rehabilitation Regulation 2014, division 2 section 23 outlines the factors impacting ISV assessment for employment-related eye accidents resulting in sight loss.
 This legislation covers minor eye injuries to severe or total sight impairment in one or both eyes.
 If your accident was work-related, you might be entitled to claim workers’ compensation and, in some cases, a lump sum permanent impairment claim.
 Contact our work injury claim lawyers to learn about your options.